Last updated December 13, 2022.

 Our birds are facing outbreaks of avian influenza, also known as bird flu.
+The outbreak is continuing into the winter, and the number of birds that have died from avian influenza is now a record.
 BirdNote has compiled a list of commonly asked questions about the disease and practical things you can do to help stop the transmission of avian influenza.
 This is a developing story and we will update this post periodically as more information becomes available.

 What is highly pathogenic avian influenza (HPAI)?

 In North America, a new strain of avian influenza virus was first detected in wild birds in late 2021.
 Soon after, the disease spread to commercial poultry flocks.
 Wild birds, commercial poultry, and backyard domestic birds are all at risk of becoming infected.
+Most of the 50+ million birds that have died are domestic birds, however, wild birds have had a key role in spreading the disease to new areas.
 The strain of avian influenza currently causing outbreaks is highly contagious and easily transmitted, so it is often referred to as highly pathogenic avian influenza or HPAI.

 How is HPAI affecting bird populations?